Team-Kujira/hummingbot/docker/scripts/readme.md

 to create a Client instance.
 Follow the instructions on the screen.

-Important: it is needed to be located at the scripts folders, seeing the client folder, otherwise the Dockerfile will not be able to copy the required files.
+Important: it is needed to be located in the scripts folders, seeing the client folder, otherwise the Dockerfile will not be able to copy the required files.

 ### Configuration

 #### Generate Certificates
-From the Hummingbot command line type:
+From the Hummingbot Client command line type:

 > gateway generate-certs